tsykoduk/greg.nokes.name/_posts/2020-03-28-isc-dhcp6-macos.md

 	</dict>
 	</plist>

-Next I figured out that I had to load the plist, and then it would hopeful start up.
+Next I figured out that I had to load the plist, and then it would hopefully start up.

 	~ ☯ sudo launchctl load /Library/LaunchDaemons/org.isc.dhcpd.plist

 I could then use `sudo launchctl list |grep dhcp` to see that the service was in fact started.

+	~ ☯ sudo launchctl list |grep dhcp
+	47891	-15	org.isc.dhcpd

 I also rebooted the machine to insure that it would survive a reboot - no one wants their DHCP server vanishing, right?

 **Step 3**